Team-Open-Circuit/Isolation-Monitoring-Wrist-Band/README.md

 ![Circuit Diagram](/Images/Circuit.png)

 # Ubidots Dashboard
 Here is a sample of Ubidots dashboard with various health and activity status of the user (patient).
-Once the NdeMCU publishes data to the Ubidots Cloud, the devices widgets automatically update the current status of the devices.
+Once the NdeMCU publishes data to the Ubidots Cloud, the devices widgets automatically update the current status of the devices.\n
 ![Ubidots Dashboard](/Images/Dashboard.png)

 # Data Flow Diagram